Develaupair/b32sconv/README.md

 ## Purpose
 This program is a Python 3 implementation of a numerative text converter which performs these two main functions:
 - convert a base 32 text (string) to a decimal number (which can be VERY large)
-- convert a decimal number to text, based on the same given base 32 alphabet as above
+- convert a decimal number to a base-32 text string

 This program can also be used with other (also larger or smaller) alphabets, the preset however is the base 32 alphabet from 0 to 9 and from a to v.
 If you want to use this program with another alphabet (f.e. the hex-aplhabet), you just have to change the content of the alphabet in the code*.